The average hourly pay for a Receptionist is $12.95.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 What Do Receptionists Do?

 A receptionist is an employee who typically works at a larger company.
 He or she normally is the first person a visitor or customer may encounter at the site.
 Receptionists typically screen incoming phone calls, while taking and distributing messages to appropriate parties.
 They also greet visitors and inform company employees that persons have arrived for meetings or appointments.

 Receptionist Job Listings

-What Are Popular Skills for Receptionist
+What Are Popular Skills for Receptionists?

-What is the Pay by Experience Level for Receptionist
+What is the Pay by Experience Level for Receptionists?

 Pay Difference by Location

 Employees with Receptionist in their job title in Seattle, Washington earn an average of 20.7% more than the national average.
 These job titles also find higher than average salaries in New York, New York (17.3% more) and Los Angeles, California (13.0% more).